Lira Mercer Wears A Lacy Pink Outfit That Displays Her Plunging Cleavage In New Instagram Pic

 Lira Mercer (a.k.a.
 Lira Galore) shared a new photo on her Instagram page earlier today to show her 4.2 million followers how she’s coping with the quarantine.

 In the snap, Lira wore a pink spaghetti-strap tank top and a matching pair of shorts with lace trim.
 She faced forward and held her iPhone as if in the middle of a FaceTime chat, which was fitting since her caption mentioned having a “Group FaceTime” party to cope with the quarantine.
-The pic also exposed Lira’s abundant cleavage and her toned midsection.
+The pic also exposed her cleavage and her toned midsection.

-Aside from her iPhone, Lira also held a wineglass filled with looked like red wine in her right hand.
+Aside from her iPhone, Lira also held a glass filled with red wine in her right hand.
 She accessorized with a pair of stud earrings.

 Lira wore a full face of makeup.
-Her application included soft pink and brown eye shadow, mascara, blush, foundation, mascara, and glossy pink lipstick.
+Her application included soft pink and brown eyeshadow, blush, foundation, mascara, and glossy pink lipstick.
 Her eyebrows also looked groomed and plucked to perfection.
-She styled her hair into sleek, simple waves and let them flow freely over her shoulders.
-Lira’s lengthy pink fingernails made for the final touch of her overall look.
+She styled her hair into simple waves and let them flow freely over her shoulders.
+The model’s lengthy pink fingernails made for the final touch of her overall look.

-The stunner’s fans went wild over the shot.
-Within two hours of going live on Instagram, the photo earned more than 12,000 likes.
-Dozens of fans complimented Lira’s gorgeous look, and a few wondered who she was chatting with via FaceTime.
-Some people couldn’t think of the right thing to say, so they opted to send Lira plenty of adoring emoji instead.
+Lira’s fans went wild over the shot, as within two hours of going live on Instagram, it earned more than 12,000 likes.
+Dozens of users complimented her gorgeous look, and a few wondered who she was chatting with via FaceTime.
+Some people couldn’t think of the right thing to say, so they opted to send her plenty of adoring emoji instead.

 Several of Lira’s famous friends also liked and commented on the photo, including Ming Lee and Chantel Zales.

-“And I wasn’t invited wow,” joked one fan.
-They added a heart eyes emoji to their comment to prove they were teasing.
+“And I wasn’t invited wow,” joked one fan, adding a heart-eyes emoji to their comment to prove they were teasing.

-“[T]he nail shape, fire flamessss,” praised a second admirer, inserting two flame emoji to their message.
+“[T]he nail shape, fire flamessss,” praised a second admirer, inserting two flame emoji into their message.

 “Being sexy not easy but you do it well sexy,” commented a third user.